bytn-team/byt/doc/build-unix.md

 Disable-wallet mode
 --------------------
+**Note:** This functionality is not yet completely implemented, and compilation using the below option will currently fail.

 When the intention is to run only a P2P node without a wallet, BYTN Core may be compiled in disable-wallet mode with:

-    ./configure --prefix=<prefix> --disable-wallet
+    ./configure --disable-wallet

 In this case there is no dependency on Berkeley DB 4.8.

-Mining is also possible in disable-wallet mode, but only using the `getblocktemplate` RPC call not `getwork`.

 Additional Configure Flags
 --------------------------